-- 1 One row for each of the ten Professional Practices (called Subject Areas in this form). - 2 All CORE Professional Practices are identified with this CORE. - 3 The online form tracks and shows your progress.
-The right-hand number is the minimum entries you must complete, and the left-hand number is how many you have completed. - The green checkmark indicates that you've reached (or exceeded) the minimum number of entries for that requirement. - The Completed? column shows which Subject Areas you have completed all the requirements for and which are incomplete Since you need 5 of the 10 Professional Practices, you may have up to 5 incomplete markers. - 7 The Actions column gives you access to the form for each Subject Area.
+- One row for each of the ten Professional Practices (called Subject Areas in this form). - 2 All CORE Professional Practices are identified with this CORE. - Solution The online form tracks and shows your progress.
+The right-hand number is the minimum entries you must complete, and the left-hand number is how many you have completed. - The green checkmark indicates that you've reached (or exceeded) the minimum number of entries for that requirement. - Broken Image" A indicates that you have not met the minimum. - The Completed? column shows which Subject Areas you have completed all the requirements for and which are incomplete .
+Since you need 5 of the 10 Professional Practices, you may have up to 5 incomplete markers. - The Actions column gives you access to the form for each Subject Area.
 The green plus sign allows you to open a new Subject Area.
-The pencil allows you to edit a Subject Area that you have previously worked on.
-You can edit at any time up until you submit the application. - Each Subject Area has a variable number of Options that demonstrate professional experience.
+The pencil you have previously worked on.
+You can edit at any time up until you submit the application. - Bach Subject Area has a variable number of Options that demonstrate professional experience.
 The right-hand number in this column indicates the minimum options required.
-This is not listed on the form itself, so you'll need to refer back here. - There are always two essays required for each Subject Area. - There is a minimum of two references for each Subject Area and a minimum of one Experience. - You may have more than the minimum in each case.
+This is not listed on the form itself, so you'll need to refer back here. - O There are 750 words required for each of five Professional Practices. - There is a minimum of two references for each Subject Area and a minimum of one Experience.
+You may have more than the minimum in each case.